IBM/vpc-migration/Create-Windows-Import/README.md

 To run the script, ensure the following:

-- This script should ALWAYS be executed on a clone system.
 - The assumption is that the system has internet access.
 If the system does not have internet access, then another box download (CloudbaseInitSetup_Stable_x64.msi and virtio-win.iso) and copy the files to the C:\temp folder.